stsmall/An_funestus/vcf/README.md

 create a bedgraph from a vcf file

 ## vcf2fasta_consensus.py
+This program creates a consensus fasta sequence, new reference, that uses information from a population vcf to replace the reference base with fixed or high freq ALT calls

 ## vcf2linkSelThin.py
 thin a vcf file to reduce the effects of linked selection.